-Grove is a sustainability-oriented consumer products innovator.
+Grove is a sustainability-oriented consumer products company.
 We use our connection with consumers to create and curate authentic, disruptive brands and products.
-Grove builds natural products that perform as well as or better than many leading consumer packaged goods, or CPG, brands (both conventional and natural), while being healthier for consumers and the planet.
+We build natural products that perform as well as or better than many leading consumer packaged goods ("CPG") brands (both conventional and natural), while being healthier for consumers and the planet.

-Grove's omnichannel distribution strategy enables us to reach consumers where they want to shop.
-We operate an online direct-to-consumer website and mobile application ("DTC platform") where we both sell our Grove-owned brands ("Grove Brands") and partner with other leading natural and mission-based CPG brands, providing consumers a selection of curated products across many categories and brands.
-In the year ended December 31, 2023, we generated approximately 46% of our net revenue from Grove Brands, with 76% of that net revenue from home care products.
-As we grow our product assortment and distribution in our other categories including health and wellness, beauty, and personal care, we expect the contribution of sales from these categories to increase.
-We expanded into brick-and-mortar retail in April 2021 with the launch of a curated assortment of Grove Co. best sellers in cleaning, hand and dish categories at Target, and have since established additional retail partnerships with Amazon, CVS, Meijer, and Kroger.
-Our products were sold in over 7,500 stores across these retail partnerships as of December 31, 2023.
+Our omnichannel distribution strategy enables us to reach consumers where they want to shop.
+We operate an online direct-to-consumer website and mobile application ("DTC platform") where we both sell our Grove-owned brands ("Grove Brands") and other leading natural and mission-based CPG brands, providing consumers with a selection of curated products across many categories and brands.
+We refer to this part of our business as "DTC."
+We expanded into brick-and-mortar retail in April 2021 with the launch of a curated assortment of Grove Co. best sellers in cleaning, laundry, hand and dish categories at Target and have since established additional retail partnerships with Amazon, CVS, Meijer, and Kroger.
+Our products were sold in over 10,000 stores across these retail partnerships as of March 31, 2024.
 We believe our retail strategy will generate additional brand awareness, especially as consumer concerns about single-use plastic continue to rise.